-The U.S. Poison Help Line recommends taking these steps if someone is poisoned.
+The Poison Control Center recommends taking these steps if someone is poisoned.

 WHAT TO DO FIRST

-Call the U.S. National Poison Control Center at 1-800-222-1222.
-Do not wait until the person has symptoms before you call.
+Call the Poison Control Center emergency number at 1-800-222-1222.
+DO NOT wait until the person has symptoms before you call.
 Try to have the following information ready:

 If you need to go to the emergency room, the health care provider will check your temperature, pulse, breathing rate, and blood pressure.